 Other contributors to date include:

-Two free-standing websites are part of the Mapping American Social Movements project:
+Three free-standing websites are part of the Mapping American Social Movements project:

 Mapping American Social Movements joins the collection of Pacific Northwest Labor and Civil Rights Projects based at the University of Washington under the direction of Professor James Gregory.